hattonc120/avensure_tech_task/README.md

 This project is perhaps minimally responsive in the sense that it has been styled to present content according to screen orientation.
 In a real project I would presume that more tested would be needed to ensure the project present correctly across all devices.

 <strong>UX/UI</strong><br>
 An option to add an image to each post would have improved the overall visual appeal of the blog.
 I am happy with my use of icons (fontawesome) and colour coded categories.
+I suspect there is more to UX/UI than icons and colours tho :)

 <strong>Browser Tools</strong><br>
 I used chrome to help investigate any bugs using the elements, console, network tabs